jduarte/immortus/README.md

 `Immortus` tracks ActiveJob jobs statuses and lets you handle them on your UI through Javascript callbacks.

-Currently `Immortus` uses Long Polling to verify job status.
+Currently `Immortus` uses Polling to verify job status.
 Web Sockets support is on the [ROADMAP](./docs/ROADMAP.md).

 ### When should I use Immortus